HEPA: Heating, ventilation, and air conditioning

 Heating, ventilation, and air conditioning (HVAC) is technology that uses air filters, such as HEPA filters, to remove pollutants from the air either indoors or in vehicles.
 Pollutants include smoke, viruses, powders, etc., and can originate either outside or inside.
 HVAC is used to provide environmental comfort and in polluted cities to maintain health.

 Vehicles

 Airlines

 Modern airliners use HEPA filters to reduce the spread of airborne pathogens in recirculated air.
 Critics have expressed concern about the effectiveness and state of repair of air filtering systems, since they think that much of the air in an airplane cabin is recirculated.
-Almost all of the air in a pressurized aircraft is, in fact, brought in from the outside, circulated through the cabin and then exhausted through outflow valves in the rear of the aircraft.
+Almost all of the air in a pressurised aircraft is, in fact, brought in from the outside, circulated through the cabin and then exhausted through outflow valves in the rear of the aircraft.
 About 40 percent of the cabin's air goes through a HEPA filter and the other 60 percent comes from outside the plane.
 Certified air filters block and capture 99.97 percent of airborne particles.